salexzee/PrimePy/README.md

 **primeChoice**

-Returns a prime number which matches the size specified by the user. *Warning: The larger the number, the longer it will take to find a prime number.*
+Returns a prime number which matches the size specified by the user.
+Really large numbers return a `long` integer which is denoted by an uppercase `L` at the end of the returned number.
+You can see an example below.

 Args: (size=[default 5])